-- As soon as it is noticed that a child is missing, staff on the visit ask children to stand with their designated person and carry out a headcount to ensure that no other child has gone astray. - One staff member will search the immediate vicinity but does not search beyond that. - A member of staff will inform the management of the venue if appropriate. - The staff contact the police using a mobile phone and report the child as missing - The person in charge informs the Executive Headteacher who will then liaise with the police, inform the local authority and contact the family. - If appropriate, the Executive Headteacher may make his/her way to the venue to aid the search and be the point of contact for the police as well as support staff. - In an indoor venue, the staff contact the venue's security staff who will handle the search and contact the police if the child is not found.
-Investigation following the safe recovery of the child - The Executive Headteacher, with the support of the police is appropriate, carries out a full investigation taking written statements from all the staff present at the time.
+- As soon as it is noticed that a child is missing, staff on the visit ask children to stand with their designated person and carry out a headcount to ensure that no other child has gone astray. - One staff member will search the immediate vicinity but does not search beyond that. - A member of staff will inform the management of the venue if appropriate. - The staff contact the police using a mobile phone and report the child as missing - The person in charge informs the Headteacher who will then liaise with the police, inform the local authority and contact the family. - If appropriate, the Headteacher may go to the venue to aid the search and be the point of contact for the police as well as support staff. - In an indoor venue, the staff contact the venue's security staff who will handle the search and contact the police if the child is not found.
+Investigation following the safe recovery of the child - The Headteacher, with the support of the police if appropriate, carries out a full investigation taking written statements from all the staff present at the time.